 The Western Australian Industry Participation Strategy (WAIPS) was developed by the State Government with the aim to provide local businesses with full, fair and reasonable opportunities to access and perform WA supply contracts.

 Crothers Construction was recently awarded the tender for the $20 million project, which includes a new two-storey teaching block; refurbishments to existing buildings and external landscaping and car parking works.

-Under the Western Australian Industry Participation Strategy (WAIPS), Crothers Construction is required to outline how it plans to generate local economic benefits and opportunities to local industry, plus job opportunities including apprenticeships and traineeships, as part of the tender process.
+Under WAIPS, Crothers Construction is required to outline how it plans to generate local economic benefits and opportunities to local industry, plus job opportunities including apprenticeships and traineeships, as part of the tender process.

 The State Government will monitor Crothers Construction WAIPS commitment throughout the project to ensure the benefits to locals are realised.